Click plan to view in Google Maps

 of worship for Radnor Friends before their own temporary log Meeting

-House was built around 1695 across the road, followed by their more permanent stone building in 1717-18. |
+House was built around 1695 across the road, followed by their more permanent stone building in 1717-18.
+Part of the General Store later

 by Santo Tomás